-Nine of Arsenal’s best bargain signings since they last won the Premier League
+Arsenal’s 9 best bargain signings since the Invincibles: Rosicky…

-It’s 15 years since Arsenal last won the title.
-But they’ve had some fantastic players since, many of whom were signed on a tight budget.
+It’s been over 18 years since Arsenal last won the title but they’ve had some fantastic players since – many of whom were signed on a tight budget.

 Here are their nine best bargain signings, all brought in for £12m or less, since the legendary invincibles side of 2004.
 The figures are all taken from what was reported at the time of their signings.

 Silverware followed him to Arsenal, with three FA Cups and 105 goals in six years at the Emirates.
-Another FA Cup, the World Cup and the Europa League have followed since he left for Chelsea.
+Another FA Cup, the World Cup, a League Cup, the Europa League and the Champions League followed when he was at Chelsea.
+Now he’s a Serie A title winner with AC Milan.
 The man wins trophies.

 The Frenchman took time to settle at the Emirates after arriving from Lorient in 2010, with a debut season marred by mistakes at the back, most memorably the mix-up that saw them lose the League Cup final to Birmingham.

 But it soon became clear he wasn’t just another Sebastian Squillaci, who arrived at the same time.
-Koscielny’s been a loyal and trustworthy lieutenant at the back for almost a decade now, and often their best defender.
+Despite leaving under a bit of a cloud, Koscielny was a trustworthy lieutenant at the back for almost a decade and deserves his place here.

 The Gunners looked in dire straits at the beginning of the 2011-12 season as things reached a nadir with an 8-2 defeat to Manchester United in late August.
 Three days later, they signed Arteta from Everton on deadline day.

-Signed from Borussia Dortmund in 2006, it’s difficult not to look back on Rosicky’s time at the club without a sense of “what if?”.
-Nevertheless, the Czech midfielder contributed enough great moments to be beloved by the Arsenal faithful, despite the regular injury setbacks.
+Signed from Borussia Dortmund in 2006, it’s difficult not to look back on Rosicky’s time at the club without a sense of ‘what if?’.

-Not exactly the flashiest or most dynamic full-back around, but a solid and dependable servant for the Gunners.
+Not exactly the flashiest or most dynamic full-back the Premier League’s ever seen, but a solid and dependable servant for the Gunners.

-He’s made nearly 250 appearances since joining from Malaga in January 2013.
-Try and find a player for less than £10m that can do that for a top-six club today.
+He made 251 appearances between joining from Malaga in January 2013 and moving to Real Sociedad in 2019.
+Try and find a player for less than £10million that can do that for a top-six club these days.

 Absolutely pivotal in ending Arsenal’s nine-year trophy drought, Ramsey has proved to be the hero at Wembley on more than one occasion as he helped them lift three FA Cups in four years.
 What a player.